ocaml/dune/doc/foreign-code.rst

 -----------------------

 It is sometimes desirable to install header files with the library.
-For that you have two choices: install them explicitly with an :ref:`install` stanza or use the ``install_c_headers`` field of the :ref:`library` stanza.
+For that you have two choices: install them explicitly with an :doc:`/reference/files/dune/install` stanza or use the ``install_c_headers`` field of the :doc:`/reference/files/dune/library` stanza.
 This field takes a list of header files names without the ``.h`` extension.
 When a library installs header files, they are made visible to users of the library via the include search path.